dan-smith-tech/shelf/README.md

 </a>
 ```

-You can repeat this process as many times as you want, in order to create as many links as you want!
+You can repeat this process as many times as you want, in order to create as many links as you need!

 <br>